Professional Mold Testing and Assessment in Orlando, FL

 • When Mycotoxin exposure is a concern

-Any inspection for mold that is done without testing is simply a guess at what is going on with your indoor air quality.
+Mold inspection services done without testing are simply a guess at what is going on with your indoor air quality.
 Our professional mold inspection & testing service is so valuable because we offer hard evidence about what is going on and if the mold in your home or business is dangerous.

 Why You Need Professional Mold Testing

-Molds are a natural and even beneficial part of our environment, but there are certain mold strains that cause severe damage to your home and have adverse effects on your health such as black mold (Stachybotrys).
+Molds are a natural and beneficial part of our environment, but certain mold strains cause severe damage to your home and have adverse effects on your health, such as Stachybotrys (black mold).
+That is why we recommend a black mold inspection.
 In Florida, it’s impossible to keep all mold spores from entering your home or business.
 The problem arises when indoor air has a higher level of mold than outdoor air.

 While collecting samples on your own for mold may be less costly than hiring a professional, experienced mold inspector, you will not be able to collect samples from all the locations where mold is potentially growing.
 Professional mold inspectors are aware of current guidelines and practices for testing mold, including mold that can be hidden within walls and ceilings.